Tim Harris Website Logo

 In 1995 Montgomery was diagnosed with a form of cancer and she sadly died within a couple of months.

-One of the most watched actresses in television history, Montgomery endeared herself to audiences all over the world.
-One of the best actors ever, it is likely that 'Bewitched' will still be entertaining many more generations to come.
+One of the most watched actors in television history, Montgomery endeared herself to audiences all over the world.
+One of the best actors ever, it is likely that Bewitched will still be entertaining many more generations to come.

 Bewitched logo